gubbih/DK-Supermarket-Deals/README.md

    - [ ] Optimize database queries
    - [ ] Add pagination to API responses
    - [ ] re-write readme
+   - [ ] add function to remove old catalogs after the new one has been added | Delete everything run it again

    ```